Friendship Day 2025: Lexus/Pathfinder Air Racing demo

-Yoshihide Muroya, an air race pilot with Lexus/Pathfinder Air Racing, performs an aerial demonstration during the Japan Maritime Self-Defense Force and Marine Corps Air Station Iwakuni Friendship Day 2025 at MCAS Iwakuni, Japan, May 4, 2025.
+Yoshihide Muroya, an air race pilot with Lexus/Pathfinder Air Racing, performs aerobatics during the Japan Maritime Self-Defense Force and Marine Corps Air Station Iwakuni Friendship Day 2025 at MCAS Iwakuni, Japan, May 4, 2025.
 The JMSDF-MCAS Iwakuni Friendship Day is hosted annually to strengthen relationships with the host community and offer a cultural exchange that highlights the mutual support between the U.S. and Japan.
 (U.S. Marine Corps video by Lance Cpl.
-Jase Graziano)
+Tahir Noel)

 |Date Taken: